dsbutler101/rpi-init/README.md

 # To-do

-- Add conditional logic to not prompt for Wifi SSD and password if not required.
+- Add conditional logic to skip prompt for Wifi SSD and password if `configure_wifi` set to 'no'.